J&D's Baconlube Bacon Flavoured Lubricant 57ml

 Ingredients: Water (Aqua), Glycerin, Hydroxyethyl-Cellulose, Potassium Sorbate, Sodium Saccharin, Artifical Flavour, Citric Acid.

-Buy the best flavoured lube and learn how to get the most out of your sex life with our sex essentials guides.
+Buy the best water-based lube and learn how to get the most out of your sex life with our sex essentials guides.

 J&D's Baconlube Bacon Flavoured Lubricant 57ml 8 out of 10 (2 reviews) Write your own review